 Yanick Rice Lamb and Sheree Crute are co-founders of FierceforBlackWomen.com.
 As publisher, Yanick is involved in all aspects of the company and oversees business and strategic development.
 Lamb has worked on launches of magazines, websites and Styles of the Times, now known as Sunday Styles, at the New York Times.
 She has an MBA and extensive digital journalism, social media and business experience.

-An award-winning journalist and author, Yanick is an associate professor and interim assistant chair of the new Department of Media, Journalism and Film at Howard University.
-She was recently associate publisher and editorial director of Heart & Soul magazine, the leading health and fitness magazine targeted to African-American women.
+An award-winning journalist and author, Yanick is an associate professor and chair of the new Department of Media, Journalism and Film at Howard University.
+She was also associate publisher and editorial director of Heart & Soul magazine, the leading health and fitness magazine targeted to African-American women.
 Yanick served at the helm twice, under three owners.
 In both cases, she successfully re-launched and repositioned the magazine.
 She was asked to return the second time to resurrect the magazine from bankruptcy and a two-year hiatus.
-Maximizing limited resources, she effectively implemented an Internet-based operation for editorial, art direction and production with core team members working in several states across the country.
+Maximizing limited resources, she effectively implemented a virtual operation for editorial, art direction and production with core team members working in several states across the country.

 As founding editor of BET Weekend, Yanick’s editorial vision fueled the magazine’s popularity and led to it becoming the second-largest publication targeted to African Americans behind Ebony.
 Under her leadership, circulation increased nearly 40 percent, from 800,000 to 1.3 million in three years.
 She was also an editor-at-large and filled in as executive editor at Essence.

 Previously, Yanick worked for the New York Times Company for 10 years in various newspaper roles, including assistant style editor, deputy home and living editor, assistant editor of Connecticut Weekly, metropolitan copy editor and a layout editor on the news desk as well as senior editor for health and education at Child magazine.
 She was also a copy editor at The Atlanta Journal-Constitution and a reporter at The Toledo Blade.